RobertSevik/FEI-Quanta-400F-HDF5-Data-Extraction/README.md

 The final file containing everything is named internally as '/'.
 This is called the root, essentially the container that contains everything else.

-In the case of our microscope, there are two groups within the root: Aquisition0 and Aquisition1.
-Aquisition0 is the TIFF image and Aquisition1 is the CSV-esque data table.
+In the case of our microscope, there are two groups within the root: Acquisition0 and Acquisition1.
+Acquisition0 is the TIFF image and Acquisition1 is the CSV-esque data table.

-Each of the aquisitions has 4 groups in them: ImageData, PhysicalData, SVI,
+Each of the acquisitions has 4 groups in them: ImageData, PhysicalData, SVIData, StateEnumeration.

+ImageData is a group that contains 10 subgroups for the TIFF and 11 subgroups for the CSV-esque data table: DimensionScaleX, DimensionScaleY, DimensionScaleZ, PrimaryGlassMediumInterfacePosition, SecondaryGlassMediumInterfacePosition, TOffset, XOffSet, YOffset, ZOffset.